New Yellowstone dam challenged over sturgeon worries

 - Seahawks to face sixth-seeded Detroit Lions in opening round of NFL playoffs.
 Here's why that's a good thing

+Defenders of Wildlife and the Natural Resources Defense Council said in a court filing Friday they are negotiating with officials on how to proceed following last month’s dam construction approval by the U.S. Army Corps of Engineers and Bureau of Reclamation.

-The groups have a lawsuit pending over the $57 million project.
+The groups have a lawsuit pending over the $57 million project, which U.S. District Judge Brian Morris temporarily blocked in 2015.

+Morris must give his approval before construction can begin on the dam that would supply water to about 400 farms that produce sugar beets, wheat, barley, alfalfa and other crops.

+Bypasses to circumvent dams have been used with mixed success for salmon and other fish populations in the Pacific Northwest and New England, but never for pallid sturgeon.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.